ivanlysianok/bitcoinkonzultace/README.md

 # Bitcoin konzultace
 > A simple and modern and responsive langing page that serves my client as business card.
+Here it is - https://www.bitcoinkonzultace.cz/

 ## Introduction
 This project was completely created by me.
 First I was designed a website template and created UX/UI in Figma (+ edited project images in Photoshop).
 After I did front-end part and litle bit of back-end in Visual Studio Code.
 As a result, I uploaded the entire project to the hosting via FTP to the hosting and presented result to the client.
 Thats it!